-Please note: do not use any third-party clone plugins since they might overwrite our system settings and break your blog.
+- Do not use any third-party clone plugins since they might overwrite our system settings and break your blog.

 - Before doing the transfer, update WordPress to the latest version, update all plugins and themes, disable all security plugins, remove all inactive themes and plugins on your existing blogs, and delete all unapproved comments (spam)

-- The system will clone posts, pages, comments, custom fields, terms, navigation menus, custom posts, up to 1000 media files, then overwrite settings, add active theme and plugins from WordPress.org directory and add users (without passwords).
+- The system will clone posts, pages, comments, custom fields, terms, navigation menus, custom posts, up to 1000 media files, then overwrite settings, add active theme and plugins from the WordPress.org directory and add users (without passwords).

 - Because passwords are encrypted, you'll need to reset passwords for existing users when the deployment is finished.

 - The automatic transfer tool cannot import paid and custom plugins and themes or their settings.
 You'll need to do those manually.

 - Any files that are above 10 MB or are other than .jpg, .png, or .gif will not be imported.